 Everyone knows the importance of a healthy diet, we’ve all heard we need to eat our 5 a day.
 But who actually does it, except for gym buffs?
 In an office environment, it’s very easy to get trapped into an unhealthy snacking regime.
 Things to consider in the office environment, adding a fruit basket or healthy snacks.

 This is readily available fruit which is free to encourage healthy eating.
 A small cost to the company could mean healthier staff and less sick days.
 The difficulty with workers eating lunches is they often eat too much and make poor food choices.
 Introducing a comfortable environment to eat and socialise with team members can encourage a more movement and sensible amounts of food.

 Mental health problems can cause loss of production, increased recruitment costs and increased absences.
 The ACAS even claims that mental health problems cost employers £30million a year.
 (That’s a lot of money!)

 There is a range of things employers can do to improve work environment to maintain a healthy mind to ensure employees can de-stress.
 Suggestions for improvements by providing outside space, chillout rooms, plants, team building exercises and relaxation classes.
 It is important to promote wellbeing to your staff and show support for staff with mental health problems.
 This can make a significant difference in decreasing the stigma with mental health and show a supporting culture in work.

 Essentially, all points mentioned above are interconnected.
 Many of these tips have been proven to create a more productive team and improve the work culture.
 Which mean making your company more money!
 Some points may seem like a long-term investment but that’s what your staff are, you’re reducing recruitment costs every day they stay with your company.
-If you’re seeking a recruitment company to help find the perfect staff for your culture, why not contact us on 028 9091 8529 or email us on firstname.lastname@example.org.
+If you’re seeking a recruitment company to help find the perfect staff for your culture, why not contact us on 028 9091 8529 or email us at firstname.lastname@example.org.